donnyward/enigma/README.md

 ```

 5. Paste a job description to have the agent craft an experience section.
 The
-   agent will create `experience.tex` which will be used to build the final
+   agent will create `experience.tex` which is used to build the final
    PDF.

 ```